even4void/aliquote/content/post/zathura.md

 map <C-d> set "first-page-column 1:2"
 ```

 The color scheme follows the Nord dark theme, and it is on by default.
 If I want a light background as in Evince, I can `C-r` to disable recoloring.
-The window height and width are defined such as Zathura looks maximized on my screen.
+The window height and width are defined such that Zathura looks maximized on my screen.
 I think the remaining options speak for themselves.

 ![img](/img/2022-08-17-11-52-45.png)